Imaging-Group/Hi-SNR.github.io/index.md

 ---
 carousels:
   - images:
-    - image: /uploads/slider/image1.jpg
-    - image: /uploads/slider/image2.jpg
+    - image: images/students.jpg
-    - image: /uploads/slider/image3.jpg
+    - image: images/ravine.jpg
-    - image: /uploads/slider/image4.jpg
+    - image: images/connecting_apres.jpg
 ---

 #  We develop computational imaging techniques that sense our environment at a scale, resolution, or quality that was previously impossible.